Central Intelligence Agency: Directorate of Operations

 The Directorate of Operations is responsible for collecting foreign intelligence (mainly from clandestine HUMINT sources), and for covert action.
 The name reflects its role as the coordinator of human intelligence activities between other elements of the wider U.S. intelligence community with their HUMINT operations.
-This Directorate was created in an attempt to end years of rivalry over influence, philosophy, and budget between the United States Department of Defense (DOD) and the CIA.
-In spite of this, the Department of Defense recently organized its own global clandestine intelligence service, the Defense Clandestine Service (DCS), under the Defense Intelligence Agency (DIA).
+This directorate was created in an attempt to end years of rivalry over influence, philosophy, and budget between the United States Department of Defense (DOD) and the CIA.
+In spite of this, the Department of Defense announced in 2012 its intention to organize its own global clandestine intelligence service, the Defense Clandestine Service (DCS), under the Defense Intelligence Agency (DIA).
+Contrary to some public and media misunderstanding, DCS is not a "new" intelligence agency but rather a consolidation, expansion and realignment of existing Defense HUMINT activities, which have been carried out by DIA for decades under various names, most recently as the Defense Human Intelligence Service.

 This Directorate is known to be organized by geographic regions and issues, but its precise organization is classified.

 Directorate of Science & Technology

 The Directorate of Science & Technology was established to research, create, and manage technical collection disciplines and equipment.
 Many of its innovations were transferred to other intelligence organizations, or, as they became more overt, to the military services.

-For example, the development of the U-2 high-altitude reconnaissance aircraft was done in cooperation with the United States Air Force.
+The development of the U-2 high-altitude reconnaissance aircraft, for instance, was done in cooperation with the United States Air Force.
 The U-2's original mission was clandestine imagery intelligence over denied areas such as the Soviet Union.
-It was subsequently provided with signals intelligence and measurement and signature intelligence capabilities, and is now operated by the Air Force.

-A DS&T organization analyzed imagery intelligence collected by the U-2 and reconnaissance satellites called the National Photointerpretation Center (NPIC), which had analysts from both the CIA and the military services.
-Subsequently, NPIC was transferred to the National Geospatial-Intelligence Agency (NGA).